 Related Content: Where Do Cops Hide GPS Tracking Devices

 Soldiers Missing in Action

 One of the many problems and fears that face the military is when an active-duty soldier becomes missing in action in a war-torn area.
-After around the first World War, most countries began issuing dog tags to identify soldiers.
+After the first World War, most countries began issuing dog tags to identify soldiers.
 This helped military officials identify any soldier in the field or soldiers who were killed in action.
-Although dog tags do help assist military personnel to identify a soldier’s remains they do not help all soldiers who are missing in action because many of the missing military men and women may have deserted their squad, been captured and held as prisoners of war, or wounded in battle.
+Although dog tags do help assist military personnel to identify a soldier’s remains they do not help all soldiers who are missing in action because many of the missing military men and women may have deserted their squad, been captured, and held as prisoners of war, or wounded in battle.
 However, the same GPS tracking system and navigation technology that assists in various military operations may help reduce the number of soldiers missing in action.

 How GPS Tracking Systems can Help MIA Soldiers